rohithegde/rohithegde.github.com/_posts/2021-05-09-5-career-tips-for-software-engineer.md

 ## Five minor tips

+**6. Take care of your digital profile.**

+With the power of the internet, everything you post online is likely to exist forever and searchable.
+Take care to ensure a clean incident free social media presence - from LinkedIn to Facebook to Instagram to Quora.
+You dont have to respond to things you disagree with.
+Most people are likely to enter a debate with closed minds and its likely to be a waste of your time to try and change opinions.

+Sites like LinkedIn, StackOverflow and GitHub can help build your brand and provide insights which even your resume might struggle with.

-**6. Take pride in your contribution to work while remaining humble enough to learn from criticism**
+**7. Take pride in your contribution to work while remaining humble enough to learn from criticism**

 > “Try and leave this world a little better than you found it.” - Robert Stephenson Smyth Baden-Powell